datanav/docs/WORKLIST-improve-docs-gdpr.md

     [ ] The Sensitive level is not mentioned in Getting started - should it?
 It is a choice in webform.
     What is the anonymizedEmail in GDPR Access request?
     [ ] https://docs.sesam.io/gdpr-getting-started.html#gdpr-unstructured-data-handling what about

+## Policies for documentation/information
+- The word Privacy to be used instead of GDPR unless strictly GDPR specific.
+- Manual solution is the basic solution
+- Automated solution is advanced because of need for Sesam data integration
+- Information about the solution should be in the documentation, and sesam.io pages can direct to these pages and not the other way around.
+- No "marketing" in documentation
+- The privacy solution examples should tie up with other examples in the documentation